-Fables are awesome because they are short (you can do several in one sitting) and the message is usually pretty clear.
-One thing that’s fun is to copy different fables, leaving off the stated moral of the story, and have the kids work in small groups to find the theme.
+Fables are awesome because they are short (you can do several in one sitting), and the message is usually pretty clear.
+One thing that’s fun is copying different fables, leaving off the stated moral of the story, and having students work in small groups to find the theme.

 Folktales, fairy tales, myths, and legends are other great types of traditional literature that can be used for theme.

 Poetry is filled with symbolism and is sometimes perfect for finding themes.
 I also love to read biographies as a social studies integration piece, and I find that a person’s life actually can be summed up pretty well using a theme.

 For example, when you think of Harriet Tubman, does courage come to mind?
 When you think of Abraham Lincoln, of course, you think of honesty.
 How about Mother Teresa?
 Perhaps compassion was a running theme in her life.
 So, biographies are great to tie into theme.